 Property Tax Exemptions, Deferrals, Credits, & Tax Breaks for Senior Citizens

 - By state law, exemptions or deferrals are allowed to qualified seniors.
 This information sheet is intended to answer questions for those individuals interested in lessening their tax responsibilities.
-Included in the programs described below are the more generous changes that The Town of Duxbury has adopted over the past few years.
+Included in the programs described below are the changes that The Town of Duxbury has adopted.
 These programs offer the possibility of a tax reduction, a tax deferral and a tax credit for property taxes paid by seniors.
-Some of them are referred to by the names of the different clauses of Chapter 59, Section 5 of the Massachusetts General Laws.
+They are referred to by the names of the different clauses of Chapter 59, Section 5 of the Massachusetts General Laws.

 2) General Information